AlexisPuga/precise-watcher/README.md

 - Watch not only for changes but errors, removals, addings, ...
 - Watch multiple sources and run multiple scoped commands.
 - Write complex solutions easily.
+- [From v2.0]: Run all your commands and exit.
+Useful for production!

 Once you see what it does and why you need it, you can use it in any of the following ways:
 1. [NPM scripts](#watch-files-using-npm-scripts)